 One of the key benefits of the technique is that it involves creating a chart, or "map," which you can use to identify bottlenecks or gaps in your knowledge.
 This can help to guide your future thinking and planning.

 Causal factor charts vary in size and layout, depending on the nature and complexity of the problem.
 But they all use specific shapes and symbols to indicate the different types of causal factors.
 You can see a simple, generic example in figure 1, below.
 (The different shapes and what each one represents will be explained later in the article.)

 How to Use Causal Factor Charting

-Remember, causal factor charting takes place after you've made your immediate "fix" to a problem.
-So, be sure not to distract yourself from the "firefighting" by attempting this technique too soon.
+Causal factor charting is best used after you've made your immediate "fix" to a problem.
+So, be sure not to distract yourself from "firefighting" by attempting this technique too soon.

-First, describe the problem you've experienced, writing in a diamond shape on the right-hand side of your screen or piece of paper.
-Be succinct, and stick to the facts.
+First, describe the problem that you've experienced.
+Write it down in a diamond shape (see figure 2) on the right-hand side of your screen or piece of paper.
+Keep it brief, and stick to the facts.